Online Learning via Offline Greedy Algorithms: Applications in Market Design and Optimization: Online Algorithm under Bandit Information Feedback Structure

 \textbf{Applications.} Finally, to demonstrate the generality and effectiveness of our framework, we apply our offline-to-online transformation to several problems at the intersection of revenue management, market design, and online optimization that have been proposed and studied in the literature.
-In particular, we consider problems of (i) optimizing product ranking, (ii) optimizing personalized reserve prices in second price auctions, and (iii) Submodular Maximization (SM) in discrete and continuous domains (see Table \ref{tab:results}).
+In particular, we consider problems of (i) optimizing product ranking, (ii) optimizing personalized reserve prices in second price auctions, and (iii) submodular maximization (SM) in discrete and continuous domains (see Table \ref{tab:results}).
 We show that in most cases, our transformations lead to new or improved regret bounds.
-We emphasize that applications presented in this work are only selective samples of applications that can fit to our framework.
-The fact that we can obtain improved bounds for these well-studied problems highlight the generality of the framework and its potentials to be applied to other problems in the operations research domain, or even other domains of interest.
+In the following, we discuss our bounds in detail.